-EDMONTON, Oct.
-9, 2013 /CNW/ - The report released today by the Canadian Institute for Health Information (CIHI), Regulated Nursing Workforce: 2012, emphasizes the need for Alberta to increase the number of students in registered nursing education programs and to encourage registered nurses (RNs) to stay in the workforce, according to the College and Association of Registered Nurses of Alberta (CARNA).
+CALGARY, Jan.
+26, 2012 /CNW/ - The report released today by the Canadian Institute for Health Information (CIHI), Regulated Nurses: Canadian Trends, 2006-2010, reinforces the importance of continuing to invest in the nursing workforce, according to the College and Association of Registered Nurses of Alberta (CARNA).

 "In Alberta, the challenges of an aging nursing workforce are combined with increased health-care demands from a population that is both aging demographically and growing in numbers as the economy improves," says Dianne Dyer, CARNA president.
 "As the report shows, nearly 26 per cent of the province's registered nurses are age 55 and older and many of these nurses may be considering retirement.
 The loss of experienced registered nurses affects direct patient care and reduces access to the leadership needed to mentor new graduates and internationally educated nurses."

 CIHI figures show Alberta has the third lowest number of registered nurses relative to the size of the population.
 Alberta has 771 registered nurses per 100,000 people compared to 682 for British Columbia and 721 for Ontario while the Canadian average is 787 per 100,000.
 The registered nurse workforces in BC (15.5%), Ontario (12.1%) and Alberta (10.8%) had the highest concentrations of internationally educated nurses.